 Gateshead's Local Offer gives children and young people aged 0-25 with special educational needs or disabilities, including autism, and their families information about what support services are available in and around Gateshead.
-It contains a section specifically written for parents/carers, a searchable online service directory, information about the SEND support and what support is available, whether your child has an EHC Plan or not.
+It contains a section specifically written for parents/carers, a searchable online service directory, information about the SEND support and what support is available.

 There are a number of services, organisations and people in Gateshead that can provide you with independent information and advice:

 - Information, advice and support about Special Educational Needs and Disabilities